CogTool-Modern/cogtool-1/docs/help/01-what-is-cogtool.md

 execution time for that task on that design.
 The Design window is where frames and the transitions between them are created.
-The Frame window is where widgets are placed to represent how the design appears in a particular state.</figcaption>
+The Frame window is where widgets are placed to represent how the design appears in a particular state.
+(Designs and tasks in this example are from Nielsen & Phillips, 1993)</figcaption>
 </figure>

-(Designs and tasks in this example are from Nielsen & Phillips, 1993) To make predictions of how long it will take a skilled user to execute a task on a UI design, simply demonstrate the task on the design.
+To make predictions of how long it will take a skilled user to execute a task on a UI design, simply demonstrate the task on the design.
 CogTool uses the storyboard and the demonstration to produce a